• Skip to primary navigation

 5. When layering designs, allow the bottom layer to dry completely before piping on top designs.

-snowflake sugar cookies being wrapped in kitchen twine
+snowflake sugar cookies being wrapped in kitchen twine.

-All of the recipes on this blog are carefully developed to create incredibly delicious baked goods that you can easily recreate in your own kitchen with success.
-The only way this is possible is to standardize the way ingredients are measured - by weight.
+All of the recipes on this blog are carefully developed with gram measurements so you can easily recreate them in your own kitchen with success.
 Volume measurements are extremely inaccurate and leave room for significant errors.
 Not all measuring cups are made equally, so your one cup of flour will be different from my one cup of flour.
-By providing precise measurements in grams (aside from minor ingredients, which are given in tsp/tbsp), I can ensure that you can make the recipe accurately and with less cleanup!
-All you need is this kitchen scale.
+By providing precise measurements in grams (aside from minor ingredients, which are given in tsp/tbsp), you can make these recipes accurately and with less cleanup!
+All you need is thisย kitchen scale.ย

 If this still isn't enough to convince you, I have provided volume measurements in the recipe card.
 If you are interested in understanding the conversions, this is the best conversion chart.